-The spiny softshell (Apalone spinifera) is Ontario’s only turtle with a flexible, leathery carapace (upper shell) and the only species in the province that can attain a size comparable to that of the snapping turtle.
+The eastern spiny softshell (Apalone spinifera spinifera), subspecies of the spiny softshell (A. spinifera), is Ontario’s only turtle with a flexible, leathery carapace (upper shell) and the only species in the province that can attain a size comparable to that of the snapping turtle.

-Other names: eastern spiny softshell turtle, Trionyx spiniferus, Trionyx spiniferus spiniferus, Trionyx ferox spinifera, Amyda ferox spinifera
+Other names: spiny softshell turtle, Trionyx spiniferus, Trionyx spiniferus spiniferus, Trionyx ferox spinifera, Amyda ferox spinifera

 With its soft, leathery carapace and pointy snout, the spiny softshell is unlike any other turtle in Ontario.

-In Canada, females of this species may take more than 10 years to mature.
-Spiny softshells mate in spring, usually in deep water, and nest in June and July in open sandy or gravelly areas close to water.
-Females lay up to 36 eggs, though the typical clutch size is around 20.
+In Canada, females of this species may take more than 12 to 15 years to mature.
+Eastern spiny softshells mate in spring, usually in deep water, and nest in June and July in open sandy or gravelly areas close to water.
+Females lay up to 36 eggs, though the typical clutch size is around 20 to 26.
 Unlike in most turtle species, in the spiny softshell the gender of the hatchlings is independent of incubation temperature.
 Eggs hatch in late summer or fall.
-The young are three to four centimetres long and may not emerge from the nest until the following spring.

 Spiny softshells feed primarily on insects and crayfish but may also eat molluscs, fish, amphibians, carrion and vegetation.
 These turtles can get almost half the oxygen they require by breathing through their skin while in water, which allows them to stay under water for up to five hours.
-Individuals may move up to 30 kilometres over the course of a summer, and daily movements exceeding four kilometres have been observed.
-Spiny softshells can live for over 25 years in captivity but up to about 50 years in the wild.
+Individuals may move up to 30 kilometres over the course of a summer, and daily movements exceeding four to seven kilometres have been observed.
+Spiny softshells can live for over 50 years.

 Threats and Trends